Rocket-CDS/RocketDirectoryAPI/Documentation/rss.md

 The RSS feed uses URL query paramaters to select data.
 The default system system expects at least 1 date for selecting data.
 The date reference is passed to the RSS feed by using a URL parameter call "sqldataref", if not "sqldataref" is found in the URL a defualt of the last modified date is used.

 ### Category selection
-Data can be filtered by categories using a "catid" parameter.
+Data can be filtered by categories using a category parameter.
 The category id number can be found on the bottom left of the category detail admin UI.
 ```
-/Desktopmodules/dnnrocket/api/rocket/action?cmd=rocketblogapi_rss&catid=725
+/Desktopmodules/dnnrocket/api/rocket/action?cmd=rocketblogapi_rss&blogcatid=725
 ```
 *NOTE: The RSS requires a category id, which could change during the life cycle of the website.*